sghaskell/integrations/collectd-load/README.md

 # ![](https://github.com/signalfx/integrations/blob/master/collectd/img/integration_collectd.png) Load

-_This directory consolidates all the metadata associated with the Load collectd plugin.
-The relevant code for the plugin can be found [here](https://github.com/signalfx/collectd/blob/master/src/load.c)_
+This directory consolidates all the metadata associated with the Load collectd plugin.
+The relevant code for the plugin can be found [here](https://github.com/signalfx/collectd/blob/master/src/load.c).

 - [Description](#description)
 - [Requirements and Dependencies](#requirements-and-dependencies)